 Given that i currently do not use a shared host, i'm not up to date with the brands and their services, however SiteGround kept making an appearance in my research.
-While they are a bit more expensive ($6.99/mo. as of this writing for their smallest package), they seem to get good reviews by what appears to be honest people and they are apparently not owned by EIG.
+While they are a bit more expensive ($6.99/mo. as of this writing for their smallest package), they seem to get good reviews by what appears to be honest people and they are apparently not owned by EIG/Clearlake/Newfold.
 A2 Hosting also seems to be very popular.
 Another potentially interesting company i found is VeeroTech Systems which claims to be 100% independently owned.
-If you want my personal recommendation for a company i have experience with, then i'd suggest KnownHost.
-Their support staff, reliability and speed have all been absolutely excellent since i signed on in December of 2019 and their support is great.
-On that note, KnownHost does not have a tiered support structure.
-All of their support people are professionals and they are very fast to respond but, like i said, you get what you pay for and KH is on the expensive side.
+If you want my personal recommendation for a company i have experience with, i might suggest KnownHost.
+Their support staff, reliability and speed have all been absolutely excellent since i signed on with them in late 2019.
+One really nice aspect of KnownHost is that they do not have a tiered support structure; all of their support people are professionals and they are very fast to respond regardless of what day or time of day i open a ticket but, like i said, you get what you pay for and KnownHost is on the expensive side.

-There are many good hosts that are ethical and not owned by EIG, it's just a matter of doing some research and LowEndTalk is a good starting point if cost is a really important factor.
+There are many good, ethical hosting providers, it's just a matter of doing some research and LowEndTalk is a good starting point if cost is an important factor.
 Their forum is only lightly moderated and if a hosting company is crap, believe me, you'll discover this very quickly.
 LowEndTalk is affiliated with LowEndBox which offers lots of resources for cheap hosting services.
-Both websites are geared primarily toward resellers, however they are still great resources for discovering a good hosting provider.
+Both websites are geared primarily toward resellers, however they are still great resources for learning about hosting provider.s

-Definitely check out Seven Reasons for having a Personal Website.
-This dude has a lot of good information there.
+- Seven Reasons for having a Personal Website (This dude has a lot of good information)

 - Thoughts on Endurance International Group (EIG) Hosting - Linux Depot